njtung/njtung.github.io/_pages/about.md

 }
 </script>

-I am a PhD student at Stanford University.
+I am a PhD student at Stanford University, broadly interested in combinatorics and discrete probability.
+Lately this has included random threshold problems in additive combinatorics.
+Previously, I was an undergraduate at Brown University.

-My research interests are probabilistic, additive, and extremal combinatorics.
-Especially random thresholds and sparse analogs of classical theorems.
-Some of my favorite tools come from probability and Fourier analysis.

 <!-- Some things I want to learn more about are ergodic theory and computational complexity. -->

-Previously, I was an undergraduate at Brown University.

 ## Publications and Preprints